MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-android-applications/index.md

         request.setQueryParameter("param2","value2");
         ```
 4. Trigger the request using the `.send()` method.
-Specify a `MyInvokeListener` class instance as a parameter (will be further explained in the next section).
+Specify a `MyInvokeListener` class instance:

     ```java
     request.send(new MyInvokeListener());